 - Eye dropper

-Cedar Driftwood Planter Tutorial Steps
+Cedar Driftwood Planter DIY Tutorial Steps

-Step 1 | Prep The Driftwood
+Step 1 | Choose The Wood For Your Driftwood Planter:

-Choose a piece of tree trunk that has broken off from a dead tree.
-I have quite a few of these around my house.
+Choose a piece of tree trunk that has broken off from a dead cedar tree or other).
+I have quite a few of these dead trunks around my house.
 I looked for one that was visually interesting and had some natural grooves.

 Next rinse the dirt off the trunk.
-I did this in the winter, so I just rinsed it in the bathtub and the spot dried it off.
+I did this in the winter, so I just rinsed it in the bathtub and spot dried it where the water puddled up in the grooves.
 The trunk likely has insects in it, so the way to kill them is with heat.

-Step 2 | Determine The Locations For The Succulents:
+Step 3 | Determine The Locations For The Succulents:

-Step 3 | Drill Shallow Divots (if necessary):
+Step 4 | Drill Shallow Grooves (if necessary):